Activity At 2nd North Korean Missile Site Indicates Possible Launch Preparations

 But speaking at a briefing on Thursday, a senior State Department official said that the U.S. would regard any launch, including a space launch, as a violation of the goodwill between Trump and Kim.
 "Let me just say, in our judgment, launch of a space launch vehicle from [Sohae] in our view would be inconsistent with the commitments that the North Koreans have made," the official told reporters.

 "It seems like the two parties are moving farther apart rather than closer," Hanham says.
-"I hope that there isn't an over reaction by the United States to a space launch."
+"I hope that there isn't an overreaction by the United States to a space launch."